drduh/YubiKey-Guide/README.md

                                   card-no: 0006 05553211
 ```

-`sec#` indicates the corresponding key is not available.
+`sec#` indicates the corresponding key is not available (the Certify key is offline).

 **Note** If `General key info..: [none]` appears in the output instead - go back and import the public key using the previous step.